News

 Akyüz was detained on Feb.
 13, 2024, alongside four other journalists, including Cihan Başakçıoğlu of Gazete Duvar and MA reporters Semra Turan and Tolga Güney.
 After three days in detention, Akyüz and three others were placed under electronic monitoring, while Turan and Başakçıoğlu were required to report to the police twice weekly.

-In response to her detention and seizure of journalistic materials, Akyüz’s lawyers filed a petition with the Constitutional Court, arguing that these actions constituted a disproportionate interference with press freedom.
+In response to his detention and seizure of journalistic materials, Akyüz’s lawyers filed a petition with the Constitutional Court, arguing that these actions constituted a disproportionate interference with press freedom.
 Eight months after the investigation began, charges were dropped against Başakçıoğlu, while indictments for “membership in a terrorist organization” were filed against the remaining journalists.
 The Izmir 13th High Criminal Court has scheduled the trial for Feb.
 10, 2025.

 Charge summary: “Reporting under the guise of journalism”